becem-gharbi/nuxt-auth/docs/configuration/tokens.md

 ## Custom claims

 Some backend services require JWT claims for authorization such as [Hasura](https://hasura.io).
-In order to add dynamic custom claims to the access token's payload, `accessToken.customClaims` is provided.
+To add dynamic custom claims to the access token's payload, `accessToken.customClaims` is provided.
 For injecting **User** related fields, use the [mustache](https://github.com/janl/mustache.js) syntax.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({